Kobzol/kobzol.github.io/_posts/2021-01-07-elsie-programmable-presentations.md

 doing tasks manually or e.g. copy-pasting things all over your presentation.

 ### Changing style quickly
-Say that you want to change the font (or its size, color, etc.) of all the text boxes in your presentation, to see what style looks best.
-Or worse, right before your presentation, you realize that the projector's aspect ratio (`4:3`/`16:9`) or the room's lightning conditions (light/dark) do not match your slides, and you need to change it ASAP.
-This is especially annoying to do in WYSIWYG tools, where you often need to resort to going through each slide one by one and painfully changing the desired style by hand.
+Say that you want to quickly change the font (or its size, color, etc.) of all the text boxes in your presentation, to see what style looks best.
+Or you might want to change the style of a specific category of text boxes (e.g. all footnotes or headings).
+Or worse, right before your presentation, you realize that the projector's aspect ratio (`4:3`/`16:9`) or the room's lightning conditions (light/dark) do not match your slides, and you have to change the style ASAP.

+Declarative tools can handle these changes relatively easily.
+WYSIWYG editors too, to a certain extent, but it requires a lot of discipline by the user to e.g. use shared styles (if the tool supports them).
+If you are not disciplined, you will need to resort to going through each slide one by one and painfully changing the desired style by hand.

 With programmable slides, the default font size, color theme, slide dimensions, etc. can simply be variables, which are then used by the rest of the code that creates the slides.
 In that case, if